Melbourne Teachers' College: History

-Following an enquiry into education, the college was re-opened as the Training Institution in 1900.
-One of the system's critics, Frank Tate, was appointed as the first Principal.
+Following an enquiry into education, the college was reopened as the Training Institution in 1900.
+One of the system's critics, Frank Tate, was appointed as the first principal.
 When he became the Director of Education in 1902, Tate was replaced by John Smyth, who wanted all primary teachers to be trained in the latest methods.
 Smyth chose Emmeline Pye as one of his first recruits to lecture the college's students who were studying for an Infant Teachers' Certificate.
-In addition Pye showed them Kindergarten methods at the Central Brunswick Practising School.
+In addition Pye showed them kindergarten methods at the Central Brunswick Practising School.
 Pye led that school's infant department from 1904.
 Interest was high and Pye demonstrated teaching methods at the Australian Exhibition of Women's Work in Melbourne in 1907.
 In 1908, she officially joined the college's staff.
 The college organised summer schools at Portsea at which Pye, Smyth and Tate all assisted.

-In 1940, extensive building works were undertaken to expand facilities, with the construction of a new building behind, designed by State Chief Architect Percy Everett in Art Deco style.
-The Secondary Training College (later the Secondary Teachers' College, STC) was established in 1950, and in 1972 the STC and the VTC were amalgamated to form the Melbourne College of Education.
+In 1940, extensive building works were undertaken to expand facilities, with the construction of a new building behind, designed by the state's chief architect, Percy Everett, in Art Deco style.
+The Secondary Training College (later the Secondary Teachers' College, STC) was established in 1950, and in 1972 the STC and the VTC were amalgamated to form the Melbourne State College (later renamed the Melbourne College of Education).
 Further new facilities were added to the north in the early 70s.
 The Melbourne College of Education amalgamated with the University of Melbourne in 1989.
-The college building then became known as the '1888 Building'.
+The college building then became known as the 1888 Building.